truenas/documentation/content/Contributing/Documentation/AppArticleTemplate.md

 ---

 Use this template as a guideline when creating a new application tutorial.
-The shaded areas encompass standard article content, but feel free to change by adding or removing sections to fit the app installation process.
+The shaded areas encompass standard article content but feel free to change by adding or removing sections to fit the app installation process.
 Change the front matter `description` parameter to suit the subject and content of the new tutorial.
-The description text must not exceed 160 alphanumeric or special characters, including spaces between charcters.
+The description text must not exceed 160 alphanumeric or special characters, including spaces between characters.

 ```
 ```
-*AppName* is community-maintained application.
+*AppName* is a community-maintained application.
-Enter a description about this app, common or specific uses for it.
-Also include any links to documentation created by the developer of the application.
+Enter a description of this app and common or specific uses for it.
+Also, include any links to documentation created by the application developer.
 For example,
 *AppName provides a [Quickstart Setup Guide](\https://docs.appName/setup) with step-by-step instructions to help users create a Storj node.*

 ## Before You Begin
 ```
 ```
-Enter information about configuration or preparation steps required before beginning the installation process.
+Enter information about the configuration or preparation steps required before beginning the installation process.
 For example, creating a certificate, adding a third-party account if the app requires this before installing it, and creating TrueNAS datasets for the application to use.

 Include names of datasets if required or strongly recommended.
 For example, a dataset named ***data***, or ***config***, etc.

 Specify system resources the app requires to operate properly, such as CPU or memory resources, and/or additional network interface or router configuration.

-If a the app requires setting up a crypto wallet, include this information.
+If the app requires setting up a crypto wallet, include this information.

 Example of possible points to include in this section: (do not include the three backticks in the article)
 ```